weavy-labs/weavy-practical-demos/weavy-react-chat-app/README.md

 # Adding URL Previews to Chat

 This demo projects provides an insight on how to build a Chat application that is powered by the Weavy API and displays a URL preview through the use of a Weavy Embed entity.
 Read the Adding URL Previews to Chat article published on the Weavy developer blog.
+The chat application is styled using TailwindCSS.

 ## Steps To Run: